Your baby's development in the 21st week of pregnancy

 Schwangerschaft 21 SSW | Image 2

-In the 21st week of pregnancy, the pregnancy complaints are still manageable – compared to the first phase of your early pregnancy.
+In the 21st week of pregnancy the pregnancy complaints remain manageable – compared with the first phase of your early pregnancy.
 Find out here what is changing in your body:

-Weight gain: In week 21 of pregnancy, the expectant mother has usually gained about 4.5 to 7 kilograms since the start of pregnancy.
-If your scale shows a bit more, that is absolutely no cause for concern.
+Weight gain: In week 21 the expectant mother has usually gained about 4,5 to 7 kilograms since the start of pregnancy.
+If your scales show a bit more, that's absolutely no reason for concern.
 Currently your body requires up to 500 extra calories per day, to provide your little miracle with sufficient energy and nutrients.

-Colostrum forms: Along with the belly, your breasts are also growing.
-In the 21st week of pregnancy they begin to produce colostrum (first milk), which may already squirt or drip from the milk ducts.
-The colostrum supplies your child for the first three to five days until real breast milk comes in.
+Colostrum forms: In addition to the belly, your breasts are also growing.
+In the 21st week of pregnancy they begin to produce colostrum (first milk), which can already spurt or drip from the milk ducts.
+The colostrum supplies your child for the first three to five days until the actual breast milk comes in.

-The baby's head is palpable: Over the past weeks your baby's head has steadily grown and the soft skull bones have started to harden.
-The midwife may already feel the little head through the abdominal wall in week 21 of pregnancy.
-Usually at this time it is still positioned upwards, not in the birth position.
+The baby's head can be felt: In recent weeks your baby's head has steadily grown and the soft skull bones have hardened.
+The midwife may already feel the small head through the abdominal wall in week 21.
+Most of the time it is still positioned high at this point, that is, not in the birth position.

 Balancing becomes more difficult: Many women in week 21 of pregnancy increasingly have difficulty standing on one leg or performing complex movements, because the growing belly shifts the center of gravity forward.
-Women often now have a swayback and walk a bit more clumsily than usual.
+Often women now have an arched lower back and walk a bit more stiffly than usual.

-Stretching pains in the lower abdomen: With the growing uterus, there may now be an increased occurrence of a short, pulling pain in the lower abdomen occurring.
-This occurs when the round ligaments that hold the uterus on the left and right in the abdominal cavity are stretched.
-However, stretching pains should not be confused with contractions – in normal cases the abdomen remains soft.
+Stretching pains in the lower abdomen: With the growing uterus, a short, increasing pulling pain in the lower abdomen may occur.
+This happens when the ligaments that hold the uterus on the left and right in the abdominal cavity are stretched.
+However, the stretching pains should not be confused with contractions – normally the abdomen remains soft.

 Back pain: The uterus and your child are steadily growing, which shifts your center of gravity further forward.
-Due to this change in weight distribution, many women develop back pain or even lower abdominal pain.
-To prevent these, you should increasingly opt for comfortable shoes to wear.
-Also heavy loads weighing more than 5 kg should be avoided if possible.
+Because of the weight shift many women back pain or even lower abdominal pain.
+To prevent these, you should increasingly wear comfortable shoes .
+Also heavy loads that weigh more than 5 kg are best avoided.

-Sciatic nerve: Some expectant mothers complain of a stabbing pain in the buttock and thigh that radiates down to the toes.
-The culprit is the sciatic nerve.
+Sciatic nerve: Some expectant mothers complain of a stabbing pain in the buttock and thigh that spreads to the toes.
+The cause is the sciatic nerve.
 Your baby can put pressure on it.
-To counteract the pain, the so-called step position is advisable.
-For this, lie on your back and place your lower legs at a right angle to your thighs on a chair.
+To counteract the pain, the so-called step position is recommended.
+To do this, lie on your back and place your lower legs at a right angle to your thighs on a chair.
 Heat from a hot water bottle also helps against the pain.

 Does stress during pregnancy harm my baby?

-In the 6th month of pregnancy, most women still go to work daily or take care of household and family at home.
+In the 6th month of pregnancy most women still go to work daily or take care of household and family at home.
 Even without pregnancy, everyday life can be quite stressful – but can psychological stress, conflicts or sadness harm the baby?
-It is established that the unborn child picks up a lot of the mother's emotional life via her hormones the unborn child perceives much of her emotional life.
-However, the body develops astonishing protective mechanisms during pregnancy that keep psychological stress away from the baby.
-In addition, the fetus does not have memory capacity to the extent we know it: mood lows, outbursts of anger, or bad moods are therefore highly unlikely to have lasting effects on your baby.
+It is proven that the unborn child receives a lot of its mother's emotional life via her hormones and picks up much of her emotional life.
+However, during pregnancy the body develops remarkable protective mechanisms that keep psychological stress away from the baby.
+In addition, the fetus does not have memory in the way we know it: mood lows, outbursts of anger or bad moods therefore most likely do not have a lasting impact on your baby.

 21st week of pregnancy: This is important

-• Put your feet up and listen: Taking a timeout more often and putting your feet up does every pregnant woman good.
+• Put your feet up and listen: Taking a break more often and putting your feet up does every pregnant woman good.
 But from the second half of pregnancy many women look forward even more to the little rest breaks.
-The reason: the baby increasingly adjusts its activity to the mother's activity.
+The reason: the baby aligns its activity more and more with the mother's activity.
 If she is in motion, the child can be rocked to sleep and becomes noticeably calmer.
-If the mother lies down, the fetus becomes active: now you clearly feel the twitching and the little kicks in the belly.
+If the mother lies down, on the other hand, the fetus becomes active: now you clearly feel the twitching and small kicks in the belly.

 For the 22nd week of pregnancy